ddablib/sysinfo/Demos/ReadMe.txt

    The demo was initially created using Delphi XE3 and updated using Delphi XE4.
-   It is believed that the demo is compatible with Delphi XE3 through to Delphi 11, but it has only been tested with Delphi XE4, 10.4 and 11 using Windows 10 Version 20H2
+   It is believed that the demo is compatible with Delphi XE3 through to Delphi 11, but it has only been tested with Delphi 11 & 12 using Windows 11 Version 23H2.

    When loaded into the IDE of Delphi version other than Delphi XE4, certain form properties may be reported as missing.
 Ignoring such properties should